MostafaSolimanMO/100-days-of-code/log.md

 **Link(s) to work**: [Pets App](https://github.com/MostafaSolimanMO/ud845-Pets)

-Taking a break for a Week..
+Taking a break for a while..